Check out our Facebook main page and group page, both called ‘LANTITE Literacy and Numeracy Exam Support Australia’.

 Students: How do your lessons work if I have coaching and tutoring sessions with you?

 Me: Individually designed and personalised to suit your learning needs.
-I give you plenty of strategies (covering reading comprehension, grammar, punctuation, spelling and vocabulary) to equip you to answer questions well, no matter what question you are given in the exam.
+I provide plenty of strategies (covering reading comprehension, grammar, punctuation, spelling and vocabulary) to equip you to answer questions well, no matter what question you are given in the exam.

 Students: I need help with exam stress/confidence/mentally and emotionally preparing for the exam.
 Can you help me with this?

 Me: Absolutely.
-Being a professional teacher in the professional for many years, as well as a life coach, I can definitely support and encourage you in this area.
+Being a professional teacher in the profession for many years, as well as being a life coach, I can definitely support and encourage you in this area.
 I have also written a webinar about how to prepare mentally for the exam.
 Check out Webinar #8 (information below).

 Me: I recommend coaching and tutoring the earlier the better, for the best preparation, learning outcomes and a greater chance of passing the exam.
 I would suggest at least a few months of weekly lessons before your exam.

 Students: I have been unsuccessful with the LANTITE Literacy Exam more than once and am concerned about whether or not I can continue on with my course or graduate.
-What do I do?
+What should I do?

 Me: I can write a letter to your university for you (if you are up to your final attempt), saying that I am your tutor and explaining that with my support and guidance, you should be allowed another opportunity to sit the exam.